alexay-nesterenko/pega-streaming-framework/README.md

 This way all the intermediate steps with streaming and parsing are eliminated, keeping performance at the highest possible level.
 ## Accomplishments that I'm proud of
 As main achievements I consider:
-1. Better performance and lower memory consumption, than with a classic Clipboard-to-XML streaming approach.
+1. Better performance (more than 50% decrease in streaming duration) and lower memory consumption (only Business data model in memory), than with a classic Clipboard-to-XML streaming approach.
 2. XSLT-template represents a single point of modification in the case of transformation changes.
 3. XSLT-transformer function supports both model-first and XSD-first transformation approaches.
 4. Solution proposed fits perfectly into overall Pega concept of reusability and specialization.